Toric vector bundles on Bott tower: Positivity of line bundles on Bott towers

-\subsection{Criterion for nef and big line bundle on Bott tower:}
+\subsection{Criterion for nef and big line bundle on Bott tower}

 In this subsection we give a criterion for nef and big line bundle on Bott tower.
 A characterization for big divisors on an irreducible projective variety is given in \cite[Corollary $2.2.7$]{lazarsfeld2004positivity}.
-In case of toric varieties, we have the following:
+The following proposition is an equivariant version of the above characterization for big divisors on nonsingular projective toric varieties.

 \begin{prop}[Characterization of $T$-invariant big divisors] Let $X=X(\Delta)$ be a nonsingular projective toric variety.
-Let $D$ be a $T$-invariant Cartier divisor on X, then the following are equivalent: \begin{itemize} \item[(i)]$D$ is big. \item[(ii)]For any $T$-invariant ample divisor $A$ on $X$, there exists a positive integer $n$ and $T$-invariant effective divisor $N$ on $X$, such that $nD \sim_{\text{lin}} A+N$. \item[(iii)] same as in $(ii)$ for some $T$-invariant ample divisor $A$ on $X$. \item[(iv)]There exists $T$-invariant ample divisor $A$ on $X$, a positive integer $n$ and $T$-invariant effective divisor $N$ on $X$, such that $nD \equiv_{\text{num}} A+N$. \end{itemize} \end{prop}
+Let $D$ be a $T$-invariant Cartier divisor on X, then the following are equivalent: \begin{itemize} \item[(i)]$D$ is big. \item[(ii)]For any $T$-invariant ample integer divisor $A$ on $X$, there exists a positive integer $n$ and $T$-invariant effective divisor $N$ on $X$, such that $nD \sim_{\text{lin}} A+N$. \item[(iii)] same as in $(ii)$ for some $T$-invariant ample divisor $A$ on $X$. \item[(iv)]There exists $T$-invariant ample divisor $A$ on $X$, a positive integer $n$ and $T$-invariant effective divisor $N$ on $X$, such that $nD \equiv_{\text{num}} A+N$. \end{itemize} \end{prop}